ieee-vgtc/ieeevis.org/content/info/call-participation/accessible-pdf.md

 3. Use the default options, and select `Start Checking`.
 An accessibility check will be performed, and the report will be generated.
 4. You should now be able to see an overview in the `Accessibility Checker` side panel.
 Verify that none of the checks have failed here.
-Some checks (e.g “Logical Reading Order”) might give you a warning saying “Needs manual check”; these can be ignored.
+Some checks (e.g "Logical Reading Order") might give you a warning saying “Needs manual check”; these can be ignored.
 5. The `Headings` section might indicate that the “Appropriate Nesting” check failed; this can be ignored too.